Open-Study-College/osc-frontend-tech-test/README.md

 ### Submission

-We appreciate the visuals may be sacrificed for this assessment due to time constraints but we expect markup, class naming and code structure to be prioritised.
-That said, including attention to the visuals would be welcomed.
+While we acknowledge that time constraints may lead to potential sacrifices in visual aspects, we emphasise that prioritising markup, class naming, and code structure is essential for this assessment.
+However, we also encourage a considerate approach towards the visual elements, ensuring they are given appropriate attention.
 If you could present your work in a Git version control repository hosting service such as Github, Bitbucket, GitLab, Codepen, Codesandbox etc and provide some form of a demo of your submission working.